-We have created two VR and AR applications that can be delivered remotely to the distributed EMS personnel before they assemble, or as they are assembling.
+We have created two VR and AR applications that can be delivered remotely to the AMBUS personnel before they assemble, or as they are assembling.
 These are designed to solve two major problems: Familiarity with the Ambus systems, and efficiently triaging a large number of individuals.

 • Initial Ambus Training Prototype in Interactive 360º Video - Complete

 • Initial Ambus Augmented Reality Prototype - Complete

 • Initial Augmented Reality Triage Prototype - Complete